 1(d) The program maintains program level and candidate level APA data, including but not limited to individual and aggregated results of candidate performance over time.
 The program documents the use of these data for Commission reporting, accreditation, and program improvement purposes.

-1(e) The program assures that candidates understand the appropriate use of materials submitted as part of their APA responses, the appropriate use of their individual performance data, privacy considerations relating to the use of candidate data, and the prohibition of posting any APA-related assessment materials, including candidate responses, video on the internet and on social media sites.
+1(e) The program assures that candidates understand the appropriate use of materials submitted as part of their APA responses, the appropriate use of their individual performance data, privacy considerations relating to the use of candidate data, and the prohibition of posting any APA-related assessment materials, including candidate responses, video or other media on the internet and on social media sites.

-1(f) A program using a local scoring process establishes and consistently uses appropriate measures to ensure the security of all APA training materials, including all print, online, video, and assessor materials which may be in the program’s possession.
+1(f) A program using a local scoring process establishes and consistently uses appropriate measures to ensure the security of all APA training materials, including all print, online, video and other media, and assessor materials which may be in the program’s possession.

 1(g) All programs have a clearly defined written appeal policy for candidates and inform candidates about the policy prior to the assessment.
+Candidate appeals granted a second scoring are scored by a new assessor unfamiliar with the candidate or candidate response.

 Standard 2: Implementation of the Administrator Performance Assessment: